Tarot Runes I Ching Stichomancy Contact

 Click for Details

-Click for DetailsThe card at the left of the cross represents a passing influence or something to be released.
+Click for DetailsThe card at the bottom left of the circle represents your beliefs, impressions, or expectations.
 Ten of Swords (Ruin): Crushing defeat brought about by idle intellectualism divorced from reality.
 Sadness and desolation in the aftermath of a catastrophic and total collapse.
 A decisive conclusion brought about through the swift and merciless application of overwhelming force.